morgoe/yogaruka/terms/general.md

 ### Memberships

-All our memberships - online and in-person - are charged monthly, for the one month ahead.
+All our memberships - unlimited or limited, online and in-person - are charged monthly, for the one month ahead.

-Unlimited Membership Contract (UMC):
+Membership Contract (MC):
 - You will be expected to continue payments until written notice of cancellation.
 Should you need to **cancel** or **downgrade** your contract, please do so with a minimum fortnight's notice.
 Upgrading (e.g., passing from the online to the in-person unlimited) will not incur any fees.

-- If you wish to cancel, suspend or alter your UMC payment in any way you are under contractual obligation to give Yogaruka a minimum two weeks' notice via email.
+- If you wish to cancel, suspend or alter your MC payment in any way you are under contractual obligation to give Yogaruka a minimum two weeks' notice via email.

 - Your payments will continue to draw from your account indefinitely.
 If you wish us to stop payments at the end of your monthly cycle you must inform us **a fortnight** before the termination date, and wait for **our confirmation in writing**.

-- A minimum of one full billing period (30 days) must be completed prior to the cancellation taking effect.
-Membership cancellations cannot be applied retroactively under any circumstance.
-You will be expected to fill in an **exit interview** as a condition to the cancellation.
+- A minimum of three full billing periods (90 days total, not including any suspensions) must be completed prior to the cancellation taking effect.

+- Membership cancellations cannot be applied retroactively under any circumstance.

+- You will be expected to fill in an **exit interview** as a condition to the cancellation.

 ### Class Passes